HCSB for 2013

 How you will receive the credit

-Once we have calculated your credit, we will apply it to any outstanding balance on your payroll account(s), and then transfer the remaining credit to the current year.
+Once we have calculated your credit, we will apply it to any outstanding balance on your payroll program account(s), and then transfer the remaining credit to the current year.
 Your statement of account will tell you how we applied the credit.
 You can either apply this amount to your next remittance or obtain a refund for this amount through direct deposit or by cheque.
-For more information about direct deposit, see How to request direct deposit.
+For more information on how to request direct deposit, see Direct deposit.

 What you cannot do while waiting to receive a credit